gauriv7/gauri-vashisht/README.md

 ### 🚀 About Me

 Well Versed in building in Full Stack and ML Assisted Data Analysis.
-Currently in my penultimate year at Thapar Institute of Engineering and Technology.
+Currently in my penultimate year.
 I love solving LeetCodes in my free time.
 CGPA: 8.7

 🔭 &nbsp;I'm currently working on **A reading assessment app for kids to improve English enunciation skills**
 🌱 &nbsp;I'm currently learning **GenAI, Java-Springboot**